maalikhassan/Military-Defense-System/README.md

 - **Status Updates**: Real-time display of area clearance status
 - **Action Logging**: All weapon actions are logged in the unit's text area

-## 🏗️ Software Architecture & Design Excellence
+## 🏗️ Software Architecture & Design Patterns

-### Object-Oriented Programming Principles

-This project comprehensively demonstrates all four pillars of OOP:

 #### 1. **Encapsulation** 🔒
 - **Private Data Members**: All unit attributes (`soldiers`, `ammo`, `fuel`, `position`) are encapsulated as private fields